core-coin/cip/docs/cip-workflow.md

 - **Deferred**: For core CIPs postponed for an upcoming hard fork.
 - **Rejected**: Either a fundamentally flawed CIP or a Core CIP declined by Core Devs.
 - **Active**: Similar to Final, but can undergo updates without changing the CIP number.
-- **Superseded**: A once-final CIP no longer represents the zenith.
+- **Superseeded**: A once-final CIP no longer represents the zenith.
 Another "Final" CIP references the outdated one.

 ## Pillars of a Successful CIP

-Each CIP should encapsulate
+Each CIP should encapsulate:

 - **Preamble**: RFC 822 headers detailing CIP metadata.
 - **Simple Summary**: An easy-to-understand synopsis.